 BOTTOM LINE: Fleets that offer a per diem program can increase their driver’s earning potential by thousands of dollars per year with relative ease by partnering with Per Diem Plus.

-Per Diem Plus for Fleets: Options for licensing our proprietary mobile application software 1) White Label: make PDP your fleet per diem app 2) API: integrate the PDP software into a fleet mobile application.
+Per Diem Plus for Fleets: The white label option allows a motor carrier to license our proprietary mobile application software.
 Need software development services?
 Our US-based team can design, build and manage your fleet-branded per diem mobile app for you.
-Contact us at email@example.com to learn more.
+Contact us at firstname.lastname@example.org to learn more.

 This article was written by Mark W. Sullivan, EA, Tax Counsel for Per Diem Plus, LLC, who has been providing taxpayer advocacy, consulting, and litigation services since 1998.
 Prior to starting a private practice, Mr. Sullivan was an Internal Revenue Officer with the New York, NY, Saint Louis, MO and Washington, D.C. offices of the Internal Revenue Service.
 He has over a decade of experience advising transportation industry clients with respect to per diem issues.
 Have questions?
 Contact Mr. Sullivan at email@example.com.